GNaces/projectPortfolio2/README.md

 ### Validator Testing

 * HTML
-    * Four errors and four warning were found when validating through W3C validator
+    * Four errors and four warning were found when validating through W3C validator.
         * Error: Element br not allowed as child of element ul in this context.
 Fixed through removing br element.
         * Error: Element p not allowed as child of element ul in this context.
 Fixed by transfering as child to div.
         * Two Errors: Stray end tag img.
 Fixed by removing the img end tag.